Ton-up Pope Back In The Runs As England Make Sri Lanka Struggle - UrduPoint

 He had made just five when he got in a tangle against a short-pitched Lahiru Kumara delivery and top-edged a simple catch to gully.

-Number three Pope got off the mark in style by cutting a loose ball from fast bowler Rathnayake for four and he also hooked a six off Lahiru Kumara.
+Number three Pope, who made a hundred against the West Indies at Trent Bridge in July, got off the mark in style by cutting a loose ball from fast bowler Rathnayake for four and then hooked a six off Kumara.

-The 29-year-old Duckett completed a speedy fifty off just 48 balls, including seven fours.
+The 29-year-old Duckett, meanwhile, completed a speedy fifty off just 48 balls, including seven fours.

 Even with the floodlights on, the umpires decided it was too dangerous to continue and stopped play for bad light, with England 76-1 off 15 overs.
 Rain then fell as well and the match did not resume until 1410 GMT.